Ischi94/statistical-rethinking/chapter4.md

 new_weight <- c(46.95, 43.72, 64.78, 32.59, 54.63)
 ```

-For the model, we use the same structur and priors as given on page 102:
+For the model, we use the same structur and priors as given on page 102.
+Further, we use all data (both juveniles and adults) and use quadratic approximation for the posterior.

 ```r